yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-003_Empty_Email_Field.md

 ## ✅ Expected Result

-A validation message indicating that the Email field is required should be displayed
+A validation message should be displayed indicating that the email field is required